JosepCerbito/LoginPage/README.md

 # Skill Test
-This is a program test with Log in, register, and it can also create, display, update and delete posts.
+This is a program test using laravel 10 and boottrap 5 for ui.
+It has Log in, register, and it can also create, display, update and delete posts.

 you can install this by cloning the repository.